vladasblood/SContractM_Metacrafters/README.md

-# Simple Smart Contract Management - Metacrafters
+# Titan Oil Corporation - SCM Metacrafters

-The program is set to clone the current starter template of the SCM project, then with additional 2 functions.
-In this case, since the concept of the smart contract is ATM so it will include interest rates and real-time transaction history.
-The purpose of the project was to demonstrate on how to connect a React frontend with your smart contract management system.
+This Solidity smart contract is designed as an oil management system, allowing users to extract, sell, and transfer oil while maintaining real-time transaction records.
+The contract includes essential functions for managing oil balances and tracking transactions through a series of events and a transaction log.
+Users can extract oil to increase their balance, sell oil for Ether, and transfer oil to other addresses, with each action being recorded with a timestamp.
+Additionally, the contract features a mechanism for emitting events to signal these actions and provides a function to retrieve the entire transaction history.
+The aim of this project is to showcase how to integrate a smart contract with a React frontend for a comprehensive oil management and tracking system.

 ## Description

-The program is a simple smart contract management that revolves around the concept of ATM.
-It can return values that are dictated for accrued interest rates and transaction records.
-Basically, ATM smart contract management brings vast improvements in security, automated executions, and compliance with regulations.
-Through blockchain, smart contracts are hardwired with security strictures, making sure that just authenticated transactions are processed and user identity is confirmed.
-Automation of transaction processes streamlines operations, reducing the likelihood of potential errors and enhancing speed in transactions.
-The further step could be programming smart contracts to enforce regulatory standards by themselves, hence making it easier to track the adherence to laws like KYC and AML.
-Altogether, the integration of smart contract management in the operation of ATMs enhances the efficiency and security of regulatory compliance.
+The program is a streamlined smart contract system designed to manage oil transactions in a manner akin to an ATM.
+It facilitates operations such as extracting, selling, and transferring oil while providing real-time updates on transaction history.
+This smart contract enhances security by ensuring that only authorized transactions are executed and user identities are validated through blockchain technology.
+The automation of these processes not only boosts operational efficiency but also minimizes the potential for errors, speeding up transactions.
+Furthermore, the smart contract can be programmed to adhere to regulatory standards, simplifying the enforcement of compliance measures like KYC and AML.
+By integrating this smart contract system, the management of oil transactions is optimized for both security and efficiency, aligning with best practices in regulatory adherence.

 ## Getting Started